Ascent of Mount Olympus on 2018-07-17

 On Day 2, at the 12.4 mile mark, the trail starts a significant incline, gaining some 3,000’ over the next 5 miles.
 After hours of hiking in hot weather we landed at Glacier Meadow and found one of many nice campsites.

 We left camp on Day 3 at 1:20 AM.
-After about a mile and a half we reached the end of the lateral moraine.
+After about a mile and a half of trail we reached the end of the lateral moraine.
 A climbers trail pointed downward but soon became too obscure to follow by headlamp.
-We found ourselves on hardpack dirt with some embedded rocks serving as handholds.
+We found ourselves on hardpack dirt, clinging to the steep incline by embedded rocks.
 Safely scrambling down to Blue Glacier proved to be crux of the climb.

 From Crystal Pass the elevation gain was soon over.
 We followed the boot path until the snow gave out just shy of a saddle on the spire next to the summit.
 After scrambling around the back of the spire we descended to the base of the actual summit formation.
 From here it may be that the easiest ascent would have been to climb somewhat steep snow to the right toward the summit block’s shoulder, drop into its mote, and follow the mote back to the left to reach easy scrambling to the summit.
 However, we approached the spire head-on.
 After generally 3rd class scrambling with a short 4th+ class section that didn't need a rope, we were atop the Olympic Range, 9 hours and 40 minutes after leaving camp.